geobro1992/geobro1992.github.io/_research/flatwoods.md

 Chandler, H. C. and **G. C. Brooks**. _in press_.
 The relationship between female body size and clutch size in flatwoods salamanders.
 Southeastern Naturalist.

-**Brooks, G. C.**, H. C. Chandler, D. Z. Childs, Y. Jiao, and C. A. Haas. _in press_.
-Predicting the population viability of an endangered amphibian under environmental and demographic uncertainty.
-Population Ecology.

 **Brooks, G. C.**, T. A. Gorman, and C. A. Haas. _in press_.
 Variation in flatwoods salamander survival is unrelated to temperature and rainfall.
 Ichthyology and Herpetology.

+**Brooks, G. C.**, H. C. Chandler, D. Z. Childs, Y. Jiao, and C. A. Haas.
+2023.
+Predicting the population viability of an endangered amphibian under environmental and demographic uncertainty.
+Population Ecology. [link](http://doi.org/10.1002/1438-390X.12172)

 **Brooks, G. C.**, T. A. Gorman, K. C. Jones, H. C. Chandler, B. K. Rincon, M. A. Sission, J. Himes, and C. A. Haas.
 2023.
 Removing duff layers in fire-suppressed wetlands can aid habitat restoration efforts.
 Wetlands 43:95. [link](https://doi.org/10.1007/s13157-023-01739-7)